dotnet/orleans/Samples/2.3/Blazor/readme.md

 Both applications are based on the [official tutorial](https://docs.microsoft.com/en-us/aspnet/core/tutorials/build-your-first-blazor-app?view=aspnetcore-3.0), adapted to showcase integration with Orleans.

-Note that at the time of building this sample, Blazor is still in preview, so expect things to change.
+Note that at the time of building this sample, Blazor is still in preview, so expect things to change and break.

 ### Prerequisites

 * Visual Studio 2019 Preview
-* .NET Core 3.0 Preview SDK
+* .NET Core 3.0 Preview 7 SDK
 * Blazor 3.0 Preview Extensions

 ### How To Run